Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

 7. Address that cannot be substantiated in the event of a FINTRAC clarification request.

-Key Requirements for local substance for Canadian MSB in 2026
+Key Requirements for Canada MSB Compliance Substance in 2026

 Other considerations depending on your business model: